Coloring ideas for Scallop

 Scallops have beautiful, fan-shaped shells that can be colored in shades of red, orange, yellow, purple, or white.
 Inside, their soft bodies can be a light beige or creamy color.
 Imagine them nestled among colorful seaweed and pebbles, use greens, browns, and grays to bring their underwater home to life!

-On the back of the page, why not try writing some fun facts about the scallop, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the scallop, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Scallop?